irrdnet/irrd/docs/admins/availability-and-migration.rst

 .. warning::
-    It is important that there is only a single IRRd instance that processes authoritative changes, and is the single source of truth, at the same time.
+    It is important that there is only a single IRRd instance that processes authoritative changes, and is the single source of truth, at one point in time.
 IRRd does not support having multiple active instances.

 This document suggest three different approaches for configuring this, each with their own upsides and downsides.